 However, you will need to buy all the accessories separately as it has an unimaginably low price tag.

-- Has a slip-proof ramp leading towards the basking area
+- A 5-gallon tank– Completely plastic design– Segmented into five zones to fulfill six distinct functions– Has a slip-proof ramp leading towards the basking area

 An Advanced Buying Guide to The Best Turtle Tank